cappuchinese/Intro-Java/src/week5_final_assignments/Readme.md

 ## Learning outcomes ##
 * Using apache CLI to parse command-line arguments
 * Creating and implementing a class design for a real-life problem
+* Programming and deploying a real-world Java application

 ## Final Assignments details ##
 These assignments are meant to test you complete set of Java skills acquired so far.
 You will work on these assignments for the last weeks of the course.
-Create a new NetBeans project to work on these assignments -- **do not use this repo for working on your final project**.
+Create a new Maven managed NetBeans project to work on these assignments -- **do not use a clone or fork of this repo for working on your final project!**.

 There are several assignments you can choose from, but all have comparable degrees of difficulty.
 Whatever your choice may be, all solutions should adhere to these general requirements.
 These are all considered in the grading process!